Her Haunted Heart

 Tobe jerked awake, drenched in sweat despite the air conditioning blowing from the vent above his bed.
 He trembled as he rolled out of his queen-size bed and dug his clothes from the pile of clean laundry his mom had set on top of his dresser.

 His wish had come true.
-Not caring if he was caught staring, he watched the driver’s side door of the Datsun wagon open and a pair of pale glorious legs step out onto the cobblestone driveway.
+Not caring if he was caught staring, he watched the driver’s side door of the Datsun wagon open.
+Then, a pair of pale glorious legs stepped out onto the cobblestone driveway.

 Tobe’s jaw dropped when he saw the rest of her.
 Tall and lean, with dark red hair tumbling over her shoulders, she was the most beautiful girl Tobe had ever seen.
 Black cutoff shorts hugged her slim hips; threads of denim caressed her shapely thighs.
 A black AC/DC shirt with the sleeves ripped off revealed slim arms and sculpted shoulders.
 Her vibrant stance and aura of open energy was the antithesis of the previous owner’s stooped posture and guarded air.